ropensci/mctq/cran-comments.md

   chronotypes (36:57)
 ```

-These are not mis-spelled words.
+These are not misspelled words.

 ## revdepcheck results

-There were no reverse depensdencies.
+There were no reverse dependencies.

 ```
 We checked 0 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.